dedis/cothority/README.md

 1. [Accessing cothority services through a client](https://github.com/dedis/cothority#accessing-cothority-services-through-a-client)
 2. [Setting up and running a cothority server](https://github.com/dedis/cothority#setting-up-and-running-a-cothority-server)

-**Note:** The above command also checks out all the required dependenencies.
+**Note:** The above command also checks out all the required dependencies.
 The main dependencies include the following libraries, all of which are developed and maintained by DEDIS:

 - Network: [dedis/onet](https://github.com/dedis/onet)
 - Cryptography: [dedis/crypto](https://github.com/dedis/crypto)